 In older homes, oil was the main source of heat and required an oil tank.
 If your home hasn't switched over to a new source for heating, you may be left with a huge burden.
 Not only do oil tanks take up space, they can also leak and produce an unpleasant smell.
-In extreme cases,you could be stuck with a bill up to $60,000 to remove an old buried tank and to clean up any mess it left.
+In extreme cases,you could be stuck with a bill up to $60,000 to remove an old buried tank and to clean up any mess left behind.

 Like old vintage cars, old homes come with a slew of insurance problems.
 Insurers may demand that many of the issues mentioned above be fixed before they're willing to insure you.
-They could require an outdated electrical system be upgraded or an oil tanker be removed if it's more than 20 years old which means big expenses, and big headaches.
+They could require an outdated electrical system be upgraded or an oil tank be removed if it's more than 20 years old, which means big expenses and big headaches.

-Buying an older home can be rewarding and give you that antique charm you're so desperately craving, but each one poses its own unique challenges.
+Buying an older home can be rewarding and give you that antique charm you crave, but each one poses its own unique challenges.
 It's important to be aware of your home's specific situation so that you may make the most informed decision possible and be happy with your purchase.
 Here's a tip: a home warranty can help cover some of the expenses associated with major systems and appliances failing and is especially important in an older home.
-Learn more about what a home warranty is here.
+Learn more about what a home warranty is, or compare our plans.